top of page

-One Mountain View mobile home owner mounted a legal challenge to that decision as a test case, arguing that the RHC did not have the power to make it.
+One Mountain View mobile homeowner mounted a legal challenge to that decision as a test case, arguing that the RHC did not have the power to make it.
 Despite the pro bono assistance of the law firm of Fenwick and West with the initial case, mediation, and an appeal--a process that lasted three years--the courts determined that, because of some ambiguity in the language of the CSFRA, the RHC could decide to exclude mobile homes from protection under the Act.

-But that decision cleared the way for a newly-constituted RHC to reconsider covering mobile homes under the CSFRA, and it allowed the City Council to take up the issue of mobile home rent stabilization, which mobile home activists had been pursuing relentlessly since 2015, and which some current council members had been involved with since 2001.
+But that decision cleared the way for the new RHC to reconsider covering mobile homes under the CSFRA, and it allowed the City Council to take up the issue of mobile home rent stabilization, which mobile home activists had been pursuing relentlessly since 2015, and which some current council members had been involved with since 2001.
 Many council members had explicitly said they were only waiting to act until the legal challenge was resolved.